emily830518/Gameplay-Programming-Patterns/README.md

 State:

 Using State machine to control when to load different screens, because the state is not very complicated, I use simple case-switch to implement it.

+Behavior Tree:

+Using Behavior Tree to implement one of my enemy(the blue one) and the boss enemy.
+1. Blue enemy: remain idle when player is not in range, and chase the player with regular speed when player is in range but player is not in danger.
+Chasing the player with higher speed when player is in range and player is in danger.
+2. Boss Enemy: I reimplement the boss enemy from Tasks to behavior tree.
+Remain idle at first.
+When it was shot by the player, it start moving left to right.
+And then, when the its lives is lower than half, it starts moving in circle.
+When the boss enemy is in danger, it heals itself.